 When the procedure was over, the feet could not go back to their previous state and that would require the same amount of pain that the girls suffered in the first place.

 It wasn’t impossible, but getting your feet back to normal could completely destroy the soles and even leave you unable to walk at all.

 The procedure is said to tighten the inner thigh and pelvic muscles of the female, which made sex more pleasurable for men.

 It wasn’t just the fact that small feet were considered prettier, but there was also a sexual reason behind the cruel tradition.

 The tactic was also economically motivated, since women with bound feet had no other option but to sit on a chair all day and work endlessly.

 Women who made clothes, shoes and fishing nets had no other choice but sit on a chair and produce all day long.
 Only the women that worked in agriculture did not bind their feet.

 Women that had unbound feet were considered outcasts and would not find a groom to marry.

 After foot binding was banned, husbands would leave their wives because of their bound feet and many men would stop women on the streets and violently take their lotus shoes off.

-Foot binding was nothing more that a suppressing method for men to control women and impose on them their idea of beauty.
+Foot binding was nothing more than a suppressing method for men to control women and impose on them their idea of beauty.
 The same thing happened with Ohaguro in Japan, corsets in Western societies, neck rings in Africa and so on.
 Women have always been victims of men’s fashion and beauty conceptions of what trendy is and it is time this stopped.